-In connection with our audit, nothing came to our attention that caused us to believe that the Township failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
+In connection with our audit, nothing came to our attention that caused us to believe that the Township failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minnesota Statute §6.65. except as described in the schedule of findings and responses as finding 2019-002.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Township's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Township's noncompliance with the above referenced provisions, insorfar as they related to accounting matters.